 Dr. Vargo, MD earned his medical degree from the University of Saskatchewan and honed his clinical knowledge while attending patients as an intern and a resident physician.
 He left medicine to pursue a career in the pharmaceutical industry as a scientific liaison, and there discovered a passion for education and research.
 He has taught a wide range of disciplines – including nursing, massage therapy, university, and naturopathic medical students – and designed educational programs for primary care and specialist physicians.
 Dr. Vargo is committed to guiding students to become better critical thinkers and more proficient clinicians by clarifying the science of the human body in health and disease.

-Dr. Nikita Vizniak has been a professional educator for over 17 years and is a lead instructor for the ProHealth seminars and the author of numerous text books and resources used around the world, including the best-selling ‘Quick Reference Evidence Based’ series of the ‘Muscle Manual, Physical Assessment, Orthopedic Conditions Manual, Extremity Manual, Spinal Manual and Physical Medicine.’
+Outside of private practice, Dr. Nikita Vizniak has been a professional educator for ~20 years and is a lead instructor for the ProHealth seminars and the author of numerous text books and resources used around the world, including the best-selling ‘Quick Reference Evidence Based’ series of the ‘Muscle Manual, Physical Assessment, Orthopedic Conditions Manual, Extremity Manual, Spinal Manual and Physical Medicine.’
 His writings have been translated into many languages and help 100,000s of students, clinicians and instructors apply clinical anatomy and assessment knowledge to sports medicine and differential diagnosis with best practices of integrated multidisciplinary patient treatment.
 Dr. Vizniak loves teaching and empowering students with skills and confidence, he focuses on methodology that results in accurate assessment for more effective treatments (‘Achieve clinical excellence by working smarter not harder’).
 Here is his CV.

 Stewart Wild, LMT, CNMT, CMTPT is a manual therapist and Neuromuscular Therapy (NMT) teacher.
 He began practicing in 1994 and teaching NMT in 1998, after an earlier career as a hematology medical technologist.
 Stewart practices in Dedham MA where he uses a combination of neuromuscular techniques, trigger point deactivation, movement retraining, and pain neuroscience education to treat enigmatic, chronic pain conditions.
 Stewart teaches Manual Trigger Point Therapy (MTT) for Myopain Seminars.
 He travels throughout the US, Canada, the Emirates, and New Zealand to teach.
 Students learn effective and permanent deactivation of trigger points in 170 muscles.